craftcms/docs/docs/cloud/request-signing.md

 For more details on RFC 9421 HTTP Message Signatures, see [httpsig.org](https://httpsig.org/).

+Craft Cloud's gateway verifier treats request signatures as short-lived and only accepts signatures created within roughly the last 5 minutes.
+Set `expires` about 5 minutes after `created`.

 ## Signing Requests from Craft

-The Cloud extension can sign any PSR-7 request:
+The `craftcms/cloud` package can sign any PSR-7 request:

 ```php
 use craft\cloud\Module;